 - Ask the class questions that will elicit different answers, such as 'What is your favourite colour?' or 'What do you do most in your spare time'. - Note answers and decide on between three and five options. - Use a coloured spot/part of the classroom/ suitable prop (a Value Spot) to represent this option in the classroom.
 Ensure it is location based. - Introduce the Value Spots by showing them where they might stand if they agree strongly with one of the options close by. - Also demonstrate that they might stand in the middle of two places if they agree with more than one option. - Ask the question again and ask them to move to their chosen option.
-Ask for the reasoning behind their choice. - Now ask the 'Big Question: 'Why is it important to stand up for what I believe in? - Take suggestions for answers.
+Ask for the reasoning behind their choice. - Now ask the 'Big Question: 'Why is it important to make my own decisions? - Take suggestions for answers.
 Try to make sure that there are a few options that aren't obvious/not necessarily the 'correct' response, as it is good to have a range to stimulate a discussion.
-E.g Because it matters what I think; because people will like me more; it helps to make others see different points of view etc. - If you are concerned that the students might not be able to think of reasons on the spot, you could provide some already written up on A3 paper. - Allocate each idea to a coloured spot/part of the classroom/suitable prop and ask the students to move to their chosen response and to share their reasons for their choice. - Take photographs of where the students have placed themselves to compare with later. - Students could use these photographs to explain in writing or through alternative communication methods why they decided to stand where they did.
+E.g. Because it is part of growing up; because I like being in charge; because I always know best etc. - o If you are concerned that the students might not be able to think of reasons on the spot, you could provide some already written up on A3 paper. - Allocate each idea to a coloured spot/part of the classroom/suitable prop and ask the students to move to their chosen response

+- and to share their reasons for their choice. - Take photographs of where the students have placed themselves to compare with later. - Students could use these photographs to explain in writing or through alternative communication methods why they decided to stand where they did.
 These could then be displayed in the classroom if appropriate for the students.

-Teaching and Learning Activity One - Exploring characters from Henry V
+Teaching and Learning Activity One - Exploring characters from Macbeth